Sofronie of Cioara: Sofronie's movement (1759–1761)

 Sofronie, as a Transylvanian Orthodox monk, preached against the union with the Catholics and against the increasing pressure put on the Orthodox communities to join this union.
-In the spring of 1757, the Austrian authorities from the nearby village of Vințu de Jos destroyed Sofronie's small monastery in an attempt to eliminate the Orthodox resistance in Transylvania.
+In the spring of 1757, the Austrian authorities from the nearby village of Vințu de Jos destroyed Sofronie's small monastery in an attempt to eliminate the violent threat of Orthodox fanaticism in Transylvania.
 The authorities also started to arrest all the members of the Orthodox clergy preaching against the union.
-In order to escape the arrest, Sofronie was forced to leave Cioara, but the Orthodox community of the region, continued to remain faithful to their religion.
+In order to escape the arrest, Sofronie fled Cioara, leaving the local Orthodox community of the region without a head.

 After some evidence of popular discontent of the Transylvanian Orthodox, Empress Maria Theresa issued in 1759 her first Edict of Toleration, which seemed far too modest in scale to the people concerned, and only served to increase disturbances.

 On 6 October 1759, Sofronie addressed the Romanian Orthodox community from Brad, in Hunedoara County, informing the people that the Empress' Edict of Toleration allowed the Romanian population in Transylvania to choose freely between the Orthodox and the Greek-Catholic Church.
 The authorities in Vienna became worried and imperial troops hunted down the preacher.
 He was arrested by the authorities and jailed in Bobâlna, a village in Hunedoara County.
 On 13 February 1760, Sofronie was forcibly released, after the revolt of some 600 Romanian peasants led by Ioan, the Orthodox priest from Cioara.

 Sofronie continued his preachings against the Union with Rome in Țara Zarandului and Țara Moților.
 On 21 April 1760 he addressed the Romanian Orthodox community from Zlatna, and on 12 May, he addressed the one from Abrud.
 The Austrian Council of Ministers in Vienna, alarmed by his popularity, decided on 3 June to arrest and then execute Sofronie.

 On 2 August in the Abrud Church, Sofronie was once again arrested by the authorities and transferred to Zlatna.
-After the revolt of some 7,000 peasants from the area, he was once again forcibly released and then guarded and kept in hiding by the peasantry employed in the royal mines of Abrud.
+After the revolt of some 7,000 peasants from the area, he was once again released and then guarded and kept in hiding by the peasantry employed in the royal mines of Abrud.
 For a time, they were in virtual revolt and openly declared that "the power of the lords is at an end, it is we who are now the masters".